Rob-McCormack/EC-Flat50Bench/README.md

 **Conclusion:** The flatline in the main benchmark is a result of the agent's representation (state abstraction) effectively averaging the adversarial outcomes.
 Without a state representation that includes the "Adversarial Phase" (or intent), standard Q-learning is **structurally blinded**.

+### 2.2 The "Suicide Proof": Ruling Out Randomness

+Is the 50% flatline simply result of a random environment?
+A simple thought experiment proves it is not.

+**The Wager:**
+In a true high-entropy coin flip, an agent cannot strategically choose to lose—the outcome is independent of intent.

+**The Proof:**
+In EC, an agent can bet **"I will lose this game"** and win that wager 100% of the time by playing anti-optimally.

+This proves that causality remains intact for failure.
+The game does not scramble outcomes; it acts as a **structural intervener** that respects the causality of mistakes while systematically invalidating the causality of strategic success.

+> **Paradox:** The only stable causal path in EC is **anti-optimal play**.
+The "cure" for causal amnesia is to play badly; it is the attempt to win that triggers the erasure.

+### 2.3 Distinction: The Distant Horizon vs. The Immediate Singularity

+While traditional "anti-computer" games (like _Arimaa_) rely on a **Distant Horizon**—where the solution is valid but hidden behind intractable search depth—EC presents an **Immediate Singularity**.

+The "amnesia" is not an asymptotic effect waiting deep in the game tree; it is a structural break that occurs **the moment a capture is initiated**.
+The causal gradient doesn't just get steep; it is structurally severed.

 ## 3. Theoretical Premise

 ### The Handicap/Cheating Paradox (Conceptual Proof)